 Identification means speaking directly to your ideal client so they feel seen and will pay attention.
 Your marketing should speak to your ideal client front and center before anything else.
 Examples would be openers like:

-When you point your marketing towards your client instead of towards yourself and your firm, you’ll see a major difference in the reception it receives.
+When you point your marketing towards your client instead of your firm's qualifications, you’ll see a major difference in the reception it receives.

 Many lawyers become overwhelmed when they start marketing their firms because they try to do everything at once: SEO, PPC, social media, billboards, TV, radio, and the list goes on.
 The reason they try it all is because they don’t know what will work, and they need a steady flow of new clients.
-However, a broad, scattershot strategy like that can do a lot of financial damage without getting you the best possible results.
+However, a broad, scattered strategy is directionless.
+That's why it often ends up being fruitless and leads to unnecessary financial damage.

 The better strategy is to roll out marketing activities in specific areas first, giving yourself time to test material and optimize one kind of marketing before moving into another.